Sinclair ZX Spectrum

 Other storage mediums were still very expensive and most users had to put up with cassettes and standard tape recorders for loading and saving programs.

-You would spend hours adjusting your tape recorders volume level, making small increases in pitch, and no matter how hard you tried, the damn thing would just not load!
-The release of the Spectrum +2 with it's standard tape deck ironed out this problem and added yet another string to the Spectrum's bow.
+You would spend hours adjusting your tape recorders volume level, making small increases in pitch, and no matter how hard you tried, you would never get the thing to load!
+The release of the Spectrum +2 with it's standard tape deck ironed out this problem and added yet another string to machines bow.

-Consequently software loading was now a lot less panful, and the ZX Spectrum +2 sold many, many units (much more than the nice but ill-fated Commodore 128).
+Consequently software loading was now a lot less painful, and the ZX Spectrum +2 sold many, many units and was a lot more popular than the nice but ill-fated Commodore 128.

-At this point, the Speccy (and Spectrum games in general) probably reached it's peak.
+At this point, the Spectrum, and Spectrum games in general, probably entered their peak years.

 A ZX Spectrum +3

 ZX Spectrum +3